Internet Matters

 Children’s time online

-Children spend over a day a week online, a total of 27 hours on average.
+Children spend over a day a week online at a total of 26 hours on average.

 Online harm

-77% of children tell us they have experienced harm online – an 8% increase from a year ago.
+Three-quarters of children tell us they have experienced harm online (75%).

 Parents’ concerns

-75% of parents are concerned that their child spends too much time online – the top concern of parents.
+78% of parents are concerned about their child's exposure to mis/disinformation – the top concern of parents.

 The role of parents